 Creeping into the higher echelons of organic searches

-Posted 11 months ago in 4Shades Articles
+Posted over a year ago in 4Shades Articles

 It's only been just over a week since we launched our new website.
 Truthfully, since the launch we've been so embroiled in client work that we've afforded very little time to promoting the website in search engines or via social media save for informing Google and Bing that we've upgraded and letting our existing customers know that we have something new for them to see.